 of concern to the practising scientist.

-In addition to running public courses, the Company has run a number of in-house training courses, in both the drug discovery industry and scientific presentation skills, for companies and universities.
-PharmaGuide also deals with business executives and scientists on an ad hoc basis, producing bespoke courses to cover their particular requirements.
+In addition to running public and in-house courses, PharmaGuide also deals with business executives and scientists on an ad hoc basis, producing bespoke courses to cover their particular requirements.
 Representative examples of past projects include:

 He was a senior scientist and research manager at Glaxo (later GlaxoWellcome) in the United Kingdom and Switzerland, specialising in drug discovery research for inflammatory diseases.